All events in

 Security sector reform (SSR) is a nationally-owned process aimed at ensuring that security and justice providers are accountable to the state and its people; deliver effective, efficient and affordable security and justice services that meet the people’s needs; operate within a framework of good governance, rule of law, and respect for human rights; and are legitimate.
 The goal of the course is to offer an overview of the concept of SSR, highlight the key SSR actors and their roles and outline the implementation of SSR programmes.

 Reducing Emissions from Deforestation and Forest Degradation (REDD) is an initiative aimed at creating a financial value for the carbon stored in forests; offering incentives for developing countries to reduce emissions from forested lands and invest in low-carbon paths to sustainable development.
-As a part of the REDD+ academy, this e-course will provide you with a State of the Art overview of REDD+ planning and implementation, developed by some of the world’s leading REDD+ experts.
-It has been designed to accompany you in your learning journey, covering all the main REDD+ topics with 12 modules, from the basics to the finer points of setting reference levels, monitoring, allocation of incentives and stakeholder engagement.
+As a part of the REDD+ academy, this e-course provides a State of the Art overview of REDD+ planning and implementation, developed by some of the world’s leading REDD+ experts.
+The course contains 12 modules with each module taking about 2 hours to complete.
+You will need to pass a short quiz after each module to receive your certificate from UN-REDD and UNITAR.

 Please register directly on the course website: http://unccelearn.org/